bgoonz/docs-collection/google-chrome/handbook/how-to/add-an-iframe/index.md

 ---
-layout: 'layouts/doc-post.njk'
+layout: "layouts/doc-post.njk"
 title: Add an IFrame
-description: 'Add an IFrame to a post.'
+description: "Add an IFrame to a post."
 date: 2020-11-23
 ---